yanbinc2/ME_codes/README.md

 Outputs:

-    'MNIST_Labels_Spec20.csv' - Result of clustering appended as a new column to the original  "MNIST_Labels_5000.csv" file.
+    'MNIST_Labels_Spec20.csv' - Result of clustering appended as a new column to the original  'MNIST_Labels_5000.csv' file.

 2.Phase2:

-"generate_seedregions_package.m"
+'generate_seedregions_package.m'

 Function: the Matlab program of selecting seed regions from the data.